amol9/imagebot/README.rst

 * Uses scrapy web crawling framework.
 * Maintains a database of all downloaded images to avoid duplicate downloads.
 * Optionally, it can scrape only under a particular url, e.g. scraping *\http://website.com/albums/new* with this option will only download from new album.
+* Can filter urls by regex.
+* Can filter images by minimum size.
-* Scrapes through javascript popup links.
+* Scrapes through javascript popup links (limited support).
 * Live monitor window for displaying images as they are scraped.

 Usage